tnichols217/notes/ARTS 302/Readings/Ching/4 - Organization.md

 ### Radial Organization

-Consists of a dominant central space and
+Consists of a dominant central space and multiple linear organizations extending from it
+- Has elements of both centralized and linear organizations
+- Dominant shape is often regular
+- Focuses on and creates movemen

 ### Clustered Organization